galdor/go-pp/README.md

   - `pp.PrintTypesNever`: never print any type.
 - `(*Printer).SetHidePrivateFields`: hide private (non-exported) fields when printing structures.
+- `(*Printer).SetThousandsGroupingMinDigits`: the minimum number of digits for a number to be printed with thousand separators (default: 6).
 - `(*Printer).SetThousandsSeparator`: set the character (rune) used between groups of three digits when printing numbers (default: `'_'`).